NumairGoldeye/cs194-project/README.md

 - ConfirmTradeButton.cs, RejectTradeButton.cs, EnterPlayerTrade.cs, EnterPortTrade.cs,
     PlayerTradeButton.cs, TradeRemoveResource.cs, TradeAddResource.cs: Each of these
     contains the logic for its corresponding button in the trade console.

+Buying:
+-BuyManager.cs: Manages buying one of the various buyable things in Catan.

 Chat:
 - ChatLog.cs: Handles everything related to the Chat Box.